Battle Royale (film): Remake plans

 In June 2006, Variety reported that New Line Cinema, with producers Neal H. Moritz and Roy Lee, intended to produce a new adaptation of Battle Royale.
 Several Web sites echoed the news, including Ain't It Cool News, which claimed the remake would be "an extremely Hard R—serious-minded Americanisation of Battle Royale."
 New Line tentatively set a release date of 2008.

 The next month, The New York Times reported on an Internet backlash against the remake.
 Through the article, Lee assured fans of his respect for the original work, claiming, "This is the one I'm going to be the most careful with."
 He stated that, despite earlier concerns, the film would not be toned down to PG or PG-13, the characters would remain young teenagers, and that it would draw elements equally from the novel, the original film, and the manga.
 The reporter noted that "the hubbub ... was at least slightly premature [as] New Line hasn't yet purchased the remake rights."

-Following the Virginia Tech massacre in April 2007, Lee claimed that prospects for the remake had been "seriously shaken".
+Following the Virginia Tech massacre in April 2007, Lee claimed that prospects for the remake had been "seriously shaken."
 While he remained willing to proceed, he stated, "we might be a little more sensitive to some of the issues."
 The reporting article noted that New Line still had not secured remake rights; its spokeswoman claimed "no news" when asked about progress on any deal.

-Maclean's pointed out that the 2008 novel The Hunger Games and its subsequent 2012 film adaptation have similar themes.
-Although Hunger Games author Suzanne Collins maintains that she "had never heard of that book until [her] book was turned in", The New York Times reports that "the parallels are striking enough that Collins's work has been savaged on the blogosphere as a baldfaced ripoff" and that "there are enough possible sources for the plot line that the two authors might well have hit on the same basic setup independently."
-The 2012 film adaptation has also faced similar criticisms for similarities to Battle Royale.
+Maclean's, Movie City News, and The Wall Street Journal have pointed out that the 2008 novel The Hunger Games and its subsequent 2012 film adaptation have similar themes, with some criticizing it as a "rip-off."
+Hunger Games author Suzanne Collins maintains that she "had never heard of that book until [her] book was turned in" and that she was advised by her editor not to read it so as not to get "that world in [her] head."
+The New York Times also reports that "the parallels are striking enough that Collins's work has been savaged on the blogosphere as a baldfaced ripoff," but goes on to state that "The authors share an interest in the mechanisms of state control, but their agendas clearly diverge" and "there are enough possible sources for the plot line that the two authors might well have hit on the same basic setup independently."

 In March 2012, Roy Lee reported that a remake of Battle Royale would no longer be possible due to the release of The Hunger Games, stating, "Audiences would see it as just a copy of Games—most of them wouldn't know that Battle Royale came first.
 It's unfair, but that's reality."
 However, he stated that he might return to the film in ten years to "develop a "Battle Royale movie for the next generation."